Capellini in Broth With Ricotta | Cook for Your Life

 Chef Tips

-You can also use skinless chicken breasts, thighs and drumsticks if you prefer, and save the meat for another use after removing from the broth.
+You can also use skinless chicken breasts, thighs and drumsticks if you prefer, and save the meat for another use after removing them from the broth.

 Registered Dietitian Approved